CCMamba: Topologically-Informed Selective State-Space Networks on Combinatorial Complexes for Higher-Order Graph Learning: How Powerful are CCMamba?

-Overall, we have proved CCMamba cannot distinguish more pairs than 1-CCWL (Proposition~\ref{proposition02}), and whenever 1-CCWL distinguishes two complexes, there exists a CCMamba layer (under the stated injectivity assumptions) that distinguishes them.
-Hence, under the stated conditions, CCMamba and 1-CCWL have exactly the same distinguishing power. \end{proof}
+contradicting \eqref{eq:ccwl_diff}.
+Therefore, the constructed CCMamba layer must distinguish $\mathcal{CC}_1$ and $\mathcal{CC}_2$. we have proved CCMamba cannot distinguish more pairs than 1-CCWL (Proposition~\ref{proposition02}), and whenever 1-CCWL distinguishes two complexes, there exists a CCMamba layer satisfied the injectivity assumptions that distinguishes them.
+Hence, under this conditions, CCMamba and 1-CCWL have exactly the same distinguishing power. \end{proof}